ivangfr/react-graphql-databases/README.md

 ## Demo

 - This gif shows a staff member adding a book using the wizard option.
 First, he looks for the author `josh long`.
 The search is looking for data at [**openlibrary.org**](https://openlibrary.org).
 Then, he picks the book `Getting Started With Roo`.
 As the author `Josh Long` is new to the application, he is created.
-The information of the book is already fulfilled based on the response from **openlibrary.org**.
+The book information is already filled in based on the response from **openlibrary.org**.
 Finally, the application shows the preview of the book card, as the customer will see it.
-The checkbox is enabled in order to create the book also in `book-review-ui`.
+The checkbox is enabled to also create the book in `book-review-ui`.

   ![add-book-wizard](documentation/add-book-wizard.gif)

-- This another gif shows a customer adding a review about the book `Getting Started With Roo`.
-Once the review is submitted, it is already available for customer checking books in `author-book-ui` application.
+- This other gif shows a customer adding a review for the book `Getting Started With Roo`.
+Once the review is submitted, it is immediately available for customers viewing books in the `author-book-ui` application.

   ![add-book-review](documentation/add-book-review.gif)